MrOtherGuy/fx-autoconfig/readme.md

 # Script scope

 Each script normally runs once *per document* when the document is loaded.
-This can be changed with `@onlyonce` header in which case the script will only be run in the first document.
 A window is a document, but a window may contain several "sub-documents" - kind of like iframes on web pages.

 ## @include & @exclude